Raoulorlando/rtd-tutorial/docs/source/Documentatie/Connectoren/IBIS_Connectoren/Connector_SimonsVossLSM.md

 ## Special parameters

-The following table describe the additional parameters and options supported by this connector through an export flow.
+The following table describes the additional parameters and options supported by this connector through an export flow.
 <br>